 Your pension will be paid by credit transfer directly into your nominated bank or building society account.

 Pensions will be paid in either arrears on the last working day of the month or in advance on the 1st of every month (unless that falls on a weekend or bank holiday, when it will then be paid on the last working day prior to the 1st).
 The payment dates are dependent on which scheme you have retired from and on what date.
-The table below should help you to determine whether you will be set up on an arrears or an advance payroll.

 We will not send you a payslip every month.
 You will only receive a payslip in April and May each year and only at other times if your net pension has varied by more than £1 from the previous month.